Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: System Design

 \section{System Design}

 To explore the real-world social implications of IMRSP, we employed a research-through-design approach.
-We created a game probe called "Multiplayer Omnipresent Fighting Arena" (MOFA) and deployed these games in real-world scenarios.
-MOFA serves as an open-source MR game framework that enables collocated, multiplayer bodily play through MRHMDs in the street spontaneously with peer-to-peer local wireless networking.
+We developed a series of game prototypes called ``Multiplayer Omnipresent Fighting Arena'' (MOFA) and deployed these games in real-world scenarios.
+MOFA serves as an open-source MR game framework that enables co-located, multiplayer bodily play through MRHMDs, allowing spontaneous play on the street via peer-to-peer local wireless networking.